jessiejia0809/truman/docs/setting-up-truman/defining-your-simulation/simulation-components.md

 ## Simulation Components

-There are 3 primary components to a simulation:
+There are 4 primary components to a simulation:

 1.  **Actors and agents:** Actors and agents are the simulated users on the website that the participant believes are real.
     1. All interactions by Actors are fully defined by the researcher.
     2. Agents dynamically perform actions via the [Truman World LLM simulation](https://github.coecis.cornell.edu/sms-apps/truman-world), based upon instructions provided by the researcher.
 2.  **Posts:** These are the simulated posts that the simulated actors have "posted"/"made", which appear on the timeline/feed.
 3.  **Replies:** These are the simulated comments that the simulated actors have "posted"/"made", which appear on the timeline/feed.
+4.  **Scenarios:** These define the instructions for how agents should behave in response to user actions on the timeline/feed.

 ### How to define the simulation components